MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 ### Snapshot files

 There's a powerful feature for workflows that need to retain detailed error information for processing errors off-line.
 If you **simply** set an environment variable, then your .EXE or .DLL will create a snap shot file.

+`set ASAN_SAVE_DUMPS="MyFileName.dmpx"`

-This is just a [dump file](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/proc_snap/export-a-process-snapshot-to-a-file) with meta-data for reporting an ASan error.
-The snapshot file can be displayed offline, in the Visual Studio IDE and the error will be displayed against the exact source line number.
+Upon error, your application will produce MyFileName.dmpx which is a [dump file](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/proc_snap/export-a-process-snapshot-to-a-file) with extra meta-data for formatting an Address Santiizer error.
+This snapshot file can be displayed later (possibly on another machine), in a newer version of the Visual Studio IDE.
+The IDE will use the new meta-data to display the exact error on the exact source line number where it occurred.

+Note that this will require [symbols](https://docs.microsoft.com/en-us/windows/win32/dxtecharts/debugging-with-symbols) for the source you compiled with the error.

 ### VCASan library

 The flag -fsanitize=address automatically links a new static library to your .EXE or .DLL.
 This static library will automatically produce:

- - In memory meta-data for directly interfacing with the IDE while debugging.
+ - In memory meta-data for directly interfacing with the VS IDE, [while debugging](Error-types).
- - Snap shot file with meta-data that can be displayed in Visual Studio off line
+ - A [snap shot file](#Snapshot-files) with the same IDE meta-data.

-Consider these features in the section for [vcasan.lib](.\address-sanitizer-vcasan.md)
+Consider these library features in the section for [vcasan.lib](.\address-sanitizer-vcasan.md)

 ## Error types